About

 How I Work

-I never start by designing screens.
+I don't start by designing screens.

 Designing AI with Care

-Lately, I've been focused on designing AI-assisted workflows for legal and enterprise teams.
+Lately I've been focused on designing AI-assisted workflows for legal and enterprise teams.

 How I Show Up